oemof/oemof-solph/doc/oemof_network.rst

 A *node* is either a *bus* or a *component*.
 A bus is always connected with one or several components.
 Likewise components are always connected with one or several buses.
 Based on their characteristics components are divided into several sub types.

-*Transformers* have input and output, e.g. a gas turbine takes from a bus of type 'gas' and feeds into a bus of type 'electricity'.
+*Transformers* have any number of inputs and outputs, e.g. a CHP takes from a bus of type 'gas' and feeds into a bus of type 'electricity' and a bus of type 'heat'.
 With additional information like parameters and transfer functions input and output can be specified.
 Using the example of a gas turbine, the resource consumption (input) is related to the provided end energy (output) by means of an conversion factor.
 Components of type *transformer* can also be used to model transmission lines.

 A *sink* has only an input but no output.
 With *sink* consumers like households can be modeled.
-But also for modelling excess energy you wouls use a *sink*.
+But also for modelling excess energy you would use a *sink*.

 A *source* has exactly one output but no input.
 Thus for example, wind energy and photovoltaic plants can be modeled.

 Components and buses can be combined to an energy system.
-Buses are nodes, connected among each other through edges which are the inputs and outputs of the components.
+Components and buses are nodes, connected among each other through edges which are the inputs and outputs of the components.
 Such a model can be interpreted mathematically as bipartite graph as buses are solely connected to components and vice versa.
 Thereby the in- and outputs of the components are the directed edges of the graph.
-The buses themselves are the nodes of the graph.
+The components and buses themselves are the nodes of the graph.

 Besides the use of the basic components one has the possibility to develop more specified components on the base of the basic components.
 The following figure illustrates the setup of a simple energy system and the basic structure explained before.